Jeern/QuickVault/src/QuickVault.Configuration/Readme.md

 just pipes all the rest of the requests to the regular ConfigurationManager.

 Like the ConfigurationManager - QuickVaultConfigurationManager offers an AppSettings and a ConnectionStrings property.

+The values are read by using QuickVaultConfigurationManager.AppSettings["KeyName"] instead of the built in ConfigurationManager.AppSettings["KeyName"].